latenitefilms/BRAWToolbox/docs/toolbox.md

 Generally speaking, as you're relinking you want to **Replace**, however FCPXML isn't lossless or perfect, so you should only select **Replace** if you only dragged in BRAW Toolbox Clips - not projects/timelines.

+This new **Send FCPXML to Final Cut Pro** button works differently than the way the previous **Relink BRAW Clips within an EVENT** toolbox - as there's no dragging and dropping involved.

+Pressing this button will trigger the import process within Final Cut Pro - no drag and drop required.

 ---

 ### Convert PROJECT to Resolve Friendly FCPXML